PratyayDhond/SheHacks-Hacktoberfest/Low-Code Development Technology/low-code.md

 **What is Low-code?**

-Low-code is a software development approach that requires little to no coding to build applications and processes.
+Low code is a software development approach that requires little to no coding to build applications and processes.

 Instead of using complex programming languages, you can employ visual interfaces with basic logic and drag-and-drop capabilities in a low code development platform.